 There’s also opportunity to get some real world training.
 Sometimes one of my kids will tag along to work with their dad.
 They get a firsthand look at hard work.
 They get to see the work that I do, and even be a part of that.
 They can spend time tinkering under the hood of the car or working with wood.
 There’s opportunity to learn entrepreneurship through making and selling crafts or babysitting.

 And don’t forget about the opportunity to get out into the community and serve.
 They can volunteer at the library, visit church members in a nursing home, rake the neighbor’s yard, or make a meal for a hurting friend.

 I love the freedom there is in homeschool to allow my children to pursue their passions.
 We get to linger on a subject that peaks their interests, and fly through others that none of us are all that excited about.
 We can plan field trips, read books, and do activities that surround whatever that passion is.
 And my kids can take the time to seek out more knowledge on their own without a rigid school schedule pulling them away.

 And not only that, I can cater to the learning needs of my child.
 I have one particular child who simply does better work when standing up or sitting in some awkward way.
-And another who listens so much better when she’s able to do something with her hands while I read.
+And another who listens so much better when he’s able to do something with his hands while I read.
 And then there’s the one who doesn’t do mornings!

 Homeschooling is freedom.
 It’s freedom to:

 - raise my kids how I believe is best